 Danielle serves on various boards and advisory committees such as TEACH Rwanda Board, Durham Technical Community College Early Childhood Associate Advisory Committee, NC InCK Early Childhood Innovation Committee, and the Durham PreK Governance Committee.

 Family Engagement Specialist (Ext.
 215)

-Courtney is the Family Engagement Specialist and is responsible for planning, coordinating, and implementing family engagement activities at participating childcare programs in close collaboration with teachers and directors.
+Courtney is the Family Engagement Specialist and is responsible for planning, coordinating, and implementing family engagement activities at participating Pre-K programs in close collaboration with directors and teachers.
+She also oversees the Transition to Kindergarten (TTK) Initiative.
 Prior to this position, Courtney worked in human services for 4 years.
 She was a Vocational Rehabilitation Counselor at NCDHHS, as well as a Social Worker at Durham County DSS.
 Courtney has a Bachelor’s degree in Nutrition Science with a minor in Sports Science from North Carolina State University and has a Master’s in Human Services Counseling with a concentration in Health and Wellness from Liberty University.